reactioncommerce/reaction-component-library/package/src/components/ViewerInfo/v1/ViewerInfo.md

 ### Overview
-Renders a user's first name next to their initials.
+Renders a users profile image next to their first name.
+If no profile image is available, renders the users initials instead.

 #### Usage
 ```jsx